 James now works part time at the Clare practice and occasionally visits our Snowtown clinic.
 When his not at work, James enjoys travelling with his wife Dr Lisa Beament, bushwalking and cycling.

 Dr Lisa BeamentBMBS, Dip.
 Obst, FACRRM, RACOG, Dip.
 Anaes., FCA

 Dr Lisa Beament started at Clare Medical Centre in 1990 and is interested in all aspects of rural medicine.

 Dr Beament is one of our qualified obstetricians and also an experienced anaesthetist.
 She is also a member of the Australian Medical Acupuncture Society and provides needle acupuncture for a variety of conditions.
 Her other medical interests include chronic disease management, diabetes, heart disease, chronic pain, gynecology and women's health (including IUD insertion).
 She also does regular consulting sessions at the CMC Burra Clinic.

 Her hobbies include participating in book club, bike riding, yoga and pilates.
-She is also a keen participant in Park run and recently became part of the "100 plus" club now.
-Lisa looks forward to skiing again once the borders reopen!
+She is also a keen participant in Park Run and recently became part of the "100 plus" club now.
+Lisa enjoys travelling with her GP husband James.

 Dr Marion CromptonMBBS, FRACGP, DRANZCOG (Adv), DCH (SA)

 Joining Clare Medical Centre in 2010, Dr Marion Crompton specialises in obstetrics, women’s health, sexual health and paediatrics.
 She is the student supervisor at Clare Medical Centre, and each year supports fourth year medical students on attachment from the University of Adelaide.